vboyev-MSFT/defender-docs/defender-endpoint/device-control-deploy-manage-gpo.md

 1. Use the properties in removable storage access policy rule(s) to create an XML for each group's removable storage access policy rule.

 > [!NOTE]
-> Ensure header name is PolicyRules, for example, the following XML:
+> Ensure root node of the XML is PolicyRules, for example, the following XML:
 > <PolicyRules>
 >      <Rule id={etc.}>
 > </PolicyRules>